 Community Involvement

-- Member of the board of directors of the Vancouver Bar Association (2020 to present)
+• President of the board of directors of the Vancouver Bar Association (member since 2020)

 Cases of Interest